oVirt/ovirt-site/source/engine/engine-development-environment.html.md

 #### JMX Support

-Starting ffrom 3.6, ssing the jboss-cli.sh and your login to admin@internal you can interact with ovirt JMX console and its beans:
+Starting ffrom 3.6, using the jboss-cli.sh and credentials to admin@internal you can interact with ovirt JMX console and its beans:

 *   add/change loggers and level
-*   get statistics on transactions, connections
+*   get statistics on transactions, connections, threading
 *   redeploy, shutdown the instance
-*   stats form exposed ovirt beans like LockManager (see what engine entities are locked for provisioning)
+*   stats from exposed oVirt beans like LockManager (see what engine entities are locked for provisioning)

 First make sure `JBOSS_HOME` is set:

       export JBOSS_HOME=/usr/share/ovirt-engine-wildfly

-Do an interactive session
+Do an interactive session:

       $JBOSS_HOME/bin/jboss-cli.sh --controller=127.0.0.1:8706 --connect --user=admin@internal